Xextan/.github/profile/README.md

 * Unambiguous syntax and machine parsability
 * Self-segregating Morphology; Words can never run together

-Many loglangs also include the following principles:
+Many loglangs, to varying degrees, also include the following principles:

 * Logical consistency, such that any given statement has a single underlying logical framework
 * Monosemy; Each word has only one definition, even if broad